A Monument to the Departed and Detained

 Photograph of Chilean Military Junta (circa 1973)

 This government was distinguished by its systematic repression of political parties and an unprecedented level of persecution of dissidents in all Chilean history (British Broadcasting Corporation, 2009).
 In total, the administration tortured tens of thousands of prisoners, killed or disappeared over 3.000 people and exiled an estimated 200.000 Chileans (Wright, 57-65).
-Chile’s political and economic life is still being impacted by the dictatorship.
+The dictatorship still impacts Chile’s political and economic life.
 When Christian-Democrat candidate Patricio Aylwin was elected in 1990, the military rule came to an official end.
 Even though the junta itself had lost power, the military continued to be unaccountable to civilians for a number of years (Angell, 1990).

 Figure 4